mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - **Added explicit EKS token step:** An `aws eks get-token` step was added to the `kubernetes` job to ensure `kubectl` is always authenticated before running `apply`.
 - **Re-enabled `aws-auth` ConfigMap management:** The `kubectl apply` command was failing with an `Unauthorized` error because the GitHub Actions IAM role was not mapped to a Kubernetes user.
 This was resolved by re-enabling the `kubernetes_config_map_v1_data.aws_auth` resource in Terraform, which grants the CI/CD role `system:masters` permissions.
 - **Configured Kubernetes provider with `exec` authentication:** The `terraform apply` command itself was failing with an `Unauthorized` error because the provider could not authenticate with the EKS cluster to manage the `aws-auth` ConfigMap.
 This was resolved by configuring the Kubernetes provider to use an `exec` block, which dynamically retrieves an EKS token, mirroring how `kubectl` authenticates.
 This allows Terraform to manage the `aws-auth` ConfigMap and add the necessary IAM role mappings.
+- **Ensured EKS token is obtained before kubectl commands:** The CI/CD pipeline was failing with an authentication error because `kubectl` was being run before the EKS authentication token was retrieved.
+The workflow was updated to run `aws eks get-token` before any `kubectl` commands are executed.

 ## Files Modified